Skip to main content

 • EVWG

-The EVWG brings together public and private sector representatives to provide recommendations regarding the development, adoption, and integration of light-, medium-, and heavy-duty EVs into the transportation and energy systems of the United States.
-They also coordinate and consult with any existing federal interagency working groups on fleet conversion or other similar matters relating to EVs.
+The EVWG brought together public and private sector representatives to provide recommendations regarding the development, adoption, and integration of light-, medium-, and heavy-duty EVs into the transportation and energy systems of the United States.
+They coordinated and consulted with any existing federal interagency working groups on fleet conversion or other similar matters relating to EVs.

 Developing Standards and Strategy To Guide Investment

-The Joint Office also develops strategic frameworks such as the National Zero-Emission Freight Corridor Strategy to align public and private sector investment in the future of transportation.
-Through our standards work, we’ve established the technical foundation for rapid industry innovation.
+The Joint Office also develops strategic frameworks to align public and private sector investment in the future of transportation.
+Through our standards work, we've established the technical foundation for rapid industry innovation.

 • National Zero-Emission Freight Corridor Strategy

-The National Zero-Emission Freight Corridor Strategy sets an actionable vision and comprehensive approach to accelerating the deployment of a world-class, zero-emission freight network in the United States.
-It is an all-of-government approach to align, unlock, and unleash cross-sector investments in zero-emission medium- and heavy-duty vehicle infrastructure and bolster electric grid and hydrogen planning needed to achieve a zero-emission freight network by 2040.
+The National Zero-Emission Freight Corridor Strategy sets an actionable vision and comprehensive approach to accelerating the deployment of a world-class freight network in the United States.
+It is an all-of-government approach to align, unlock, and unleash medium- and heavy-duty vehicle infrastructure and bolster electric grid and hydrogen planning.

 • Standards and Reliability